 What Makes Nonprofit Tech Projects Succeed?
-(Video and MP3)
+(Video, Podcast, and Transcription)

 Build Consulting expert Peter Mirus presents an interactive webinar offering insights from his years of experience as an executive and consultant, and answering participant questions on driving successful technology projects.